bashojs/basho/README.md

 basho -p 100
 ```

 Working with strings is a little difficult.
-Since bash with chew the quotes for
+Since bash will chew the quotes for
-itself.
-So you’d need to either use single quotes around your double quotes, or
+itself, you’d need to either use single quotes around your double quotes.
+So we
-just use the -q option for quoting.
+made a shorthand for this, the -q option.

 ```bash
 # Prints hello, world